jboss-switchyard/quickstarts/demos/policy-security-cert/Readme.md

 1. Build the quickstart:

         mvn clean install

-2. Create a keystore to support SSL:
+2. Copy the keystore file to support SSL:

-        cd ${AS}/standalone/configuration
-        keytool -genkey -alias tomcat -keyalg RSA -keypass changeit -keystore tomcat.jks

-    (password is "changeit")
+        cp connector.jks ${AS}/standalone/configuration/

-3. Add the required https connector to the web subsystem in standalone.xml to support SSL. (include contents of connector.xml)
+3. Add the required https connector to the web subsystem in ${AS}/standalone/configuration/standalone.xml to support SSL. (include contents of connector.xml)

-4. Add the required security-domain sections to the security subsystem in standalone.xml to support SSL. (include contents of security-domain.xml)
+4. Add the required security-domain sections to the security subsystem in ${AS}/standalone/configuration/standalone.xml to support JAAS. (include contents of security-domain.xml)

 5. Copy the users keystore file:

         cp users.jks ${AS}/standalone/configuration